 "Yes, you have taken too little care of this place."
 Ayxin furrowed her brow ridges attractively.
 Her territory was flush with fat Merfolk, building entire theologies surrounding the Dragon of the Mount.
 "Father will hear of this."

 Were it not for the fact that they were about to ambush two intruders, Golos would have taken a chunk out of Ryxi.
 Tattletale Snake!
 The Wyvern visibly fumed, sending up two streams of blue smoke from his nostrils.

 "Hee hee."
 Ryxi knew he would pay for it, but not before Father berated Golos.
 The White Serpent remembered fondly the time Golos was so intimidated by their father's Dragon Fear that he took a dump right there in the middle of the White Jade Hall!
 Oh, that was the day!
 The putrid stench was worth it.
 Golos had been nest-ridden for a month afterwards, denied all healing as his body mended bone by bone.

 The two humans, one male and the other female, stopped to study the village.

 As their quarry waited patiently, so did they.

 "Ryxi," Ayxin urged their eldest.
 "Hurry it up."

-“Subtlety takes time,” Ryxi replied with a sibilant whisper, his voice barely audible.
-“It’s almost here.”
+"Subtlety takes time," Ryxi replied with a sibilant whisper, barely audible.
+"It's almost here."

 Possessing both the blood of the White Serpent and the Yinglong, their eldest could persuade the rain, fog and snow to fall where and whenever he wished within their father's territory.
 The cost of moving elemental Air and Water from their natural formation was no simple feat.
 It took incredible volumes of mana and unimaginable concentration to coax even a single cloud to move against the course of nature.
 As Ryxi was a horrendously incompetent combatant, he chose to contribute to the obfuscation of their enemy.